In 2010, we elected Governor Walker and we told the world that Wisconsin is open for business. We have only just begun.

 These are remarkable achievements, yet we can do better.

-The changing demographic of our state requires us to do better.
+The changing demographics of our state requires us to do better.
 We cannot rest on our accomplishments.
 The economy of the future will require us to produce more with fewer people.
 We will need to innovate.
 We will need to work hard.

 We want people to choose to live in Wisconsin.
 One way we compete for residents is to keep Wisconsin affordable.